This post may contain affiliate links. Please read our privacy policy.

 Woman using utensils to put Turkey Tetrazzini on a white plate.

-• Don’t skip the bread crumb topping.
-The buttery, cheesy crunchiness is the perfect contract to the creamy tender filling.
+• Don’t skip the breadcrumb topping.
+The buttery, cheesy crunchiness is the perfect contrast to the creamy, tender filling.

 • Break the spaghetti in half.
 More on that right below!